solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 For more info on ARNs see: https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html

-## Deploying Gloo
+## Deploying Gloo Edge

 As this feature is brand new, it is currently only available on a beta branch of gloo.
-The following are the version requirements for closed source and open source Gloo.
+The following are the version requirements for closed source and open source Gloo Edge.

     Closed Source: v1.5.0-beta8

     Open Source: v1.5.0-beta22

-For the purpose of this tutorial we will be installing open source Gloo, but closed source Gloo will work exactly the same, with slightly different helm values specified below.
+For the purpose of this tutorial we will be installing open source Gloo Edge, but closed source Gloo Edge will work exactly the same, with slightly different helm values specified below.

 {{< tabs >}}